Bojidar00/ets-js-library/README.md

 # event-ticketing-system-library

+## About
-This is a java script library for interacting with event-ticketing system.
+This is a JavaScript library for interacting with event-ticketing system.
+It creates unsigned transactions and fetches data from smart contract and ipfs.

 ## How to use